-On 24 July 2006, the Group acquired 51% of the voting shares of Eastern Medical Services Company Limited (EMS), an unlisted company registered in the Kingdom of Saudi Arabia.
-The Group performed its annual impairment test in December 2021 and compared the carrying value to their estimated recoverable amount based on appropriate method.
+On 24 July 2006, the Group acquired 51% of the voting shares of EMS, an unlisted company registered in the Kingdom of Saudi Arabia.
+The Group performed its annual impairment test and compared the carrying value to their estimated recoverable amount based on appropriate method.
+The results of impairment test at 31 December 2023 indicated no impairment loss.

 The recoverable amount of the EMS is also determined based on value in use calculation using cash flow projections from financial budgets approved by senior management covering a five-year period.
 The projected cash flows have been updated to reflect the increased demand for services.
-The pre-tax discount rate applied to the cash flow projections is 12% (2020: 16%).
-The long-term growth rate used to extrapolate the cash flows of the unit beyond the five-year period is 2% (2020: 2%).
-This growth rate of Saudi Arabia is ranging from 1% to 2.5% (2020: 1% to 3%).
-As a result of the analysis, there is recoverable amounts of SR 229 million (2020: SR 156 million) and management did not identify an impairment for this CGU.
+The pre-tax discount rate applied to the cash flow projections is 11.29% (2022: 12.8%).
+The long-term growth rate used to extrapolate the cash flows of the unit beyond the five-year period is 2% (2022: 2%).
+As a result of the analysis, the estimated recoverable amount exceeded its carrying amount by approximately SR 238 million (2022: SR 235 million) and management did not identify an impairment for this CGU.